shehreendheda/katacoda-scenarios/apmintro/instrumentapp2/step5.md

 #### Advertisements Service

 Because the advertisements service also has a Python-Flask framework, the advertisements service has the same instrumentation as the discounts service.
-The dd-trace library has already been installed for you for this service (**Line 4** in `ads-service/requirements.txt`{{open}}).
+The ddtrace library has already been installed for you for this service (**Line 4** in `ads-service/requirements.txt`{{open}}).

 1. Click `docker-compose-files/docker-compose-broken-no-apm-instrumentation.yml`{{open}}.